-RP - ARI - MiLB
+RP - ATL - MiLB

 Ben Heller agreed to a one-year deal with the Yankees on Wednesday and avoided arbitration.